superbolt-x/Talk-to-Metabase-SB/CARD_PARAMETERS_SUMMARY.md

 ## 🏁 Conclusion

-The enhanced card parameters implementation provides a robust, comprehensive solution for creating sophisticated interactive filters in Metabase.
+The card parameters implementation provides a robust, comprehensive solution for creating sophisticated interactive filters in Metabase.
 It successfully bridges the gap between simple parameter usage and advanced field filtering capabilities, while maintaining ease of use and providing clear guidance for AI assistants.

 Key achievements include:
 - **Complete Metabase parameter support** across all types